kjolley/BIGSdb_documentation/administration.rst

  sets="yes"

 With this attribute, the curation interface now has options to add sets, and then add loci or schemes to these sets.
+These functions are normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/dataset_partitioning.png